What are tics?

 The page links below are specific pages contained with the Diagnosis Support Pack, which we feel would be of benefit to you.

-What do you think of this Diagnosis Support Pack?- please let us know if there is anything we can improve on or if you have any suggestions for content by clicking on this link
+What do you think of this Neurodiversity Support Pack?- please let us know if there is anything we can improve on or if you have any suggestions for content by clicking on this link

-How to use the Diagnosis Support Pack
+How to use the Neurodiversity Support Pack

 All the pages in this pack can be translated into your native language as text or audio via our Recite feature which you will find at the top of each page.
 The translated page can also be downloaded.
-More information about using our translation service can be found by
+More information about using our translation service can be found by clicking here.